grpc/proposal/A39-xds-http-filters.md

   filter list.
 This is because during an update, the xDS client code cannot know which `HttpConnectionManager` config is currently being used.
+- Similarly, gRPC will *not* fail validation if a map entry uses a config for a filter that is supported on only the gRPC client but is used on the gRPC server, or vice-versa.
+This is because the xDS client code cannot know whether a given RDS update will be used by a gRPC client or server.

 Unlike Envoy, which provides an API that filters must call to access their per-{VirtualHost,Route,ClusterWeight} config overrides, gRPC will